-Stamp duty is required to be paid on a facility agreement and security documents at or prior to execution.
+Stamp duty is required to be paid on a facility agreement and security documents at the time of or prior to execution.
 An insufficiently stamped document is not admissible as evidence in a court of law.
 Stamp duty differs from state to state and is determined based on the nature of the document.

-Interest paid on debt incurred to acquire equity or preference shares (held as capital asset and not as stock-in-trade) is not considered deductible for tax purposes.
+Interest paid on debt incurred to acquire equity or preference shares (held as a capital asset and not as stock-in-trade) is not considered deductible for tax purposes.

 The thin-capitalisation rules are also applicable in instances of interest payments to third-party lenders who provide a loan on the basis of an associated enterprise, either providing an explicit or implicit guarantee to that third-party lender or depositing a corresponding amount with that lender.

 Thin-capitalisation provisions do not apply to Indian companies and PEs of non-residents engaged in the business of banking or insurance or notified NBFCs.

 The above rules are applicable only where the interest or payments of a similar nature exceed INR10 million.
 The interest expense that is disallowed against income shall be allowed to be carried forward and allowed as a deduction against profits and gains of any business or profession carried out for up to eight assessment years, subject to the limits mentioned.

 Other than in relation to the acquisition of a listed target (see 9.2 Listed Targets), there are no specific regulatory requirements to demonstrate certain funds.
 Indian sellers may, in certain cases, expect bidders to demonstrate that they have binding commitments before selecting a winning bidder and executing definitive documentation.